akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 Please note that all templates are unsupported and unmaintained.
 Users should adapt them for their needs and use them at their own risk.

+####### SEPARATE DOC HERE? ##########

 ## Getting Started

 Be sure to have covered [Getting Started with Developer Hub](https://developers.redhat.com/rhdh/getting-started) before proceeding.
-The Software Templates are available under /create.
+In Red Hat Developer Hub, once imported, Software Templates can be found in the left hand navigation, under the "Create" button.
+To import templates, go to "Create" and choose the "Redgister Entity" button (if your permissions allow).
+Add the URL for this repo and choose "Import".

-Once there, you should see something that looks similar to this:
+Once imported, under "Create" you should see something that looks similar to this:

 ![Create](./Create.png)
 <br> </br>